lightonai/pylate-rs/README.md

 pip install .
 ```

-Any help to pre-build and disribute the CUDA wheels would be greatly appreciated.
+Any help in pre-building and distributing CUDA wheels would be greatly appreciated.

 &nbsp;